prezschaefer/garth_warmwater/additional_music.md

 1. [Flute Music](#flute-music) - A series of clips of flute featuring music
 2. [Lute Music](#lute-music) - A series of clips of lute, or similar, music
 3. [Lyre Music](#lyre-music) - A series of clips of lyre, or similar, music
+4. [Unproficient Instruments](#unproficient-instruments) - A series of clips of unproficient, shitty, instrumental music

 ## Flute Music